extraordinary6/All-Digital-Phase-Locked-Loop/README.md

 # All-Digital-Phase-Locked-Loop

 ## Overview
-This project is an **All-Digital Phase-Locked Loop (ADPLL)** implementation.
+This project is an **All-Digital Phase-Locked Loop (ADPLL)** implementation and has been simulated on QuestaSim 10.6c.
 It is designed purely for practice purposes, aiming to help me understand the core principles behind **Digital Phase-Locked Loops (DPLL)**.

 The design is implemented in **Verilog** and consists of the following key modules:

 - `ADPLL.v`: Top-level file, integrating the entire ADPLL system.
-- `DPD`: Digital Phase Detector, responsible for detecting phase differences between the reference signal and the controlled oscillator signal.
+- `DPD.v`: Digital Phase Detector, responsible for detecting phase differences between the reference signal and the controlled oscillator signal.
-- `DB`: Digital Buffer, responsible for converting phase lead/lag signals into frequency adjustment pulses.
+- `DB.v`: Digital Buffer, responsible for converting phase lead/lag signals into frequency adjustment pulses.
-- `DCO`: Digitally Controlled Oscillator, responsible for generating the controlled signal with an adjustable frequency.
+- `DCO.v`: Digitally Controlled Oscillator, responsible for generating the controlled signal with an adjustable frequency.

 ---